Solar shading, brise soleil & privacy screens

 Dales products, whether supplied in anodised or architectural polyester powder coated finish can usually be provided with guarantees, dependant on their geographical location and specific environment and subject to terms and conditions.

-It is the specifier’s responsibility to ensure that Marine Specification is specified in their contract particulars, and our Project Managers can assist by advising on and providing appropriate NBS Specification clauses.
+It is the specifier’s responsibility to ensure that Marine Specification is specified when the location and environment require it, and our Project Managers can assist by providing appropriate NBS Specification clauses.

-If architectural polyester powder coating is to be used in a coastal or marine situation then a marine environment paint specification should be considered where the development is in an aggressive environment, especially industrial and marine environments, ie. within 2km of the sea or tidal estuary.
+If architectural polyester powder coating is to be used in a coastal or marine situation then a marine environment paint specification should be considered, especially for industrial and marine environments, ie. within 2km of the sea or tidal estuary.

 In a non-marine environment, polyester powder coating is applied to give an average 60 microns paint film to visible faces only, however; to enable a Marine Specification guarantee to be considered, a minimum of 60 microns of paint must be applied to both internal and external surfaces and A2 stainless steel fixings used.